easerik/ha-sync-alexa/README.md

 ### 💡 Important Considerations

--   **Cloudflare:** This architecture was tested and is recommended for use with **Cloudflare** acting as a reverse proxy for your Home Assistant instance.
-This adds an extra layer of security (WAF, DDoS protection) and can simplify secure exposure of your instance.
+-   **Cloudflare:** This architecture is tested and recommended for use with **Cloudflare** as a reverse proxy for your Home Assistant instance for added security.
 -   **Costs (AWS Free Tier):** The AWS services used (Lambda, DynamoDB) have a generous **Free Tier**.
-For typical residential use, the operational costs for this skill should be zero or very close to zero, provided the Free Tier limits are not exceeded.
+For typical residential use, costs should be zero or near-zero, provided you stay within the Free Tier limits.

 ### 📄 License